LeonLu2/LeonLu2/README.md

 I'm Leon, a dedicated software engineer and a Master's student in Computer Engineering at Carnegie Mellon University.
 With a rich background in various programming languages and frameworks, I'm passionate about developing innovative software solutions.

+# 👨‍💻 Experience

+For the past summer, I've honed my skills as a Software Engineer Intern at Whole in One Health.
+Here, I took the initiative to construct the company's first-ever blog page and online store, and I spearheaded the integration of cloud-based solutions, enhancing the digital capabilities of this health-oriented firm.
+As a deeply committed full-stack engineer, I seamlessly blend technical prowess with creativity, consistently aiming to deliver software solutions that not only meet but also exceed client and end-user expectations.
+Every project I undertake is approached with a detail-oriented mindset, where I continuously aim to optimize code, enrich the user experience, and stay aligned with the latest industry trends and standards.

+My experience across Frontend, Backend, and Cloud Services has granted me an adaptive problem-solving aptitude, and I'm well-versed in utilizing tools and technologies like Java, Spring Boot, React, along with various databases, middlewares, and cloud services.
+This broad spectrum of expertise provides me with a holistic view of the software development lifecycle.
+But beyond the code and tech, I deeply value and prioritize effective communication, always emphasizing the importance of collaboration with cross-functional teams in my projects.

 # 🛠️ Skills